QoboLtd/phake-builder/README.md

 ```

 *NOTE* : the vendor Phakefile is not autoloaded, as it would be useless
-and annoying in every part of your project, except for the deployment
+and annoying in every part of your project, except for the build
 configuration.
 So, include it manually only in this one place.

 Now you can see the liset of available build targets by running: